IBM/z_ansible_collections_samples/zos_subsystems/ims/enable_catalog_macb/README.md

 It is a good practice to review the playbook sample contents before executing them.
 It will help you understand the requirements in terms of space, location, names, authority, and the artifacts that will be created and cleaned up.
-Although samples are written to operate without the need for the user’s configuration, flexibility is written into the samples because it is not easy to determine if a sample has access to the host’s resources.
+Although samples are generally written to operate with as little of the user's configuration as possible, flexibility is written into the samples because it is not easy to determine if a sample has access to the host’s resources.
 Review the playbook notes sections for additional details and configuration.

 ## Playbook Summary